 If you would like to order Luminar 4 software then click the banner below and use ‘widescenes‘ at checkout to receive up to 15% discount.

 Since the release of this post, we have been testing many images to see if Luminar 4 struggles with any sky replacements.
 In the majority of scenarios, the software works great, however, we have found a few instances where it will not work.
 If the option to replace the sky is ‘greyed out’ it indicates that the software cannot find or determine what part of the image is the sky.
 Below are a couple of examples.
-Keep in mind, that these tests were performed with the BETA version and the final product may be better.

 This image was taken from Hiroshima Castle with a flat ordinary sky.
 The software could not determine that there is a sky in the image and therefore was ‘greyed out’

 This image was taken with a fisheye lens in Hong Kong looking directly up.
 The software cannot recognize any sky and therefore does not allow sky replacement.
 Having said that, this would be an extremely easy sky to replace in alternative software such as Photoshop.

 Like this post?
 You may also enjoy our Newsletter.
 You can receive new posts direct to your inbox by subscribing here.